-Part A: You might see a 10 percent increase if you are required to pay a premium for Part A (if you did not qualify for premium-free Part A) and you did not enroll when you were first eligible.
+Part A: You might see a 10% increase if you are required to pay a premium for Part A and you did not enroll when you were first eligible.
 If you enroll late, you will pay the higher premium for twice the number of years you weren’t enrolled.
-If you should have been enrolled two years ago, you have to pay the penalty fee for four years.
-Most people don’t pay for Part A and are automatically enrolled so there’s usually nothing to worry about here.
+For instance, let's say you should have been enrolled two years ago.
+In this case, you would have to pay the penalty fee for four years.
+Most people don’t pay for Part A. That means they are automatically enrolled.
+There’s usually nothing to worry about here.

 Part B: Be careful with Part B. The penalty is 10% for each 12-month period you should have been enrolled.
 For instance, Let's say your initial enrollment period ended July 31, 2018.
 Then, you waited until August 2 of 2020 to enroll.
 In this case, your premium would go up 20%.
 And you have to pay the penalty fee plus your normal premium for as long as you have Part B.

-If you don’t agree with the fee, Medicare has a way to file an appeal with the appropriate forms.
+What if you don’t agree with the fee?
+Medicare has a way for you to file an appeal with the appropriate forms.